Hepatitis C Treatment Program

 - Who should get tested for Hepatitis C?

 Hepatitis C is a viral disease that leads to swelling (inflamation) of the liver.
 This contagious disease ranges in severity from a mild illness lasting a few weeks to a serious, lifelong illness.
 The virus is spread through contact with the blood of an infected person, most commonly through the sharing of needles/syringes or sexual contact.

 - Individuals who have had abnormal liver tests or liver disease

 - Anyone who received donated blood or organs before 1992

-Acute Hepatitis C virus infection is a short-term illness that occurs within the first 6 months after someone is explosed to Hepatitis C virus (HCV).
-For most people, actute infection leads to chronic infection.
+Acute Hepatitis C virus infection is a short-term illness that occurs within the first six months after someone is exposed to Hepatitis C virus (HCV).
+For most people, acute infection leads to chronic infection.

-Medications, called antivirals, can be used to treat many people with chronic Hepatitis C. However, not everyone needs or can benefits from treatment.
+Medications, called antivirals, can be used to treat many people with chronic Hepatitis C. However, not everyone needs or benefits from treatment.
 It is important to be checked by a doctor experienced in treating chronic Hepatitis C to determine what course of action is best for you.
-Call Evergreen Medical Group to make an appointment.
+Call Primary Care to make an appointment.

-Evergreen Medical Group offers a treatment that fights the virus that causes Hepatitis C. For most patients, Hepatitis C can be cured in just three months, with very few side effects.
+Evergreen Health offers a treatment that fights the virus that causes Hepatitis C. For most patients, Hepatitis C can be cured in just three months, with very few side effects.